pivotal-cf/docs-on-demand-service-broker/index.html.md

 On-demand services let you provision instances more flexibly.
 The operator does not pre-allocate a block of VMs for the instance pool, and they can specify an allowable range rather than fixed settings for instance resource levels.
 When a developer creates an on-demand service instance, they then provision it at creation time.

-The on-demand services SDK simplifies broker and tile authoring, and is the standard approach for both Pivotal internal services teams and Pivotal partner independent software vendors (ISVs) to develop on-demand services for PCF.
+The on-demand services broker simplifies tile authoring, and is the standard approach for both Pivotal internal services teams and Pivotal partner independent software vendors (ISVs) to develop on-demand services for PCF.

-The [About the On-Demand Services SDK](./about.html) topic describes in greater detail how the on-demand broker works within PCF.
+The [About the On-demand Service Broker](./about.html) topic describes in greater detail how the on-demand service broker works within PCF.

 ## <a id='product-snapshot'></a>Product Snapshot

 <dl>
-<dt>Current On-Demand Services SDK details:</dt>
+<dt>Current On-demand Service Broker details:</dt>
 <dd><strong>Version</strong>: 0.9.0</dd>
 <dd><strong>Release date</strong>: 6 September 2016</dd>
 <dd><strong>Compatible Ops Manager Version(s)</strong>: v1.8</dd>